 Membership Fee – $25

 Membership is yearly.
 All individuals enrolled in our program must be members in good standing.
-Members are entitled to our newsletter, a vote at our annual general meeting, and access to our indoor Olympic sized swimming pool.

 Program Fees – Please contact our administrative staff for child program costs.

 *Sessions are invoiced in a block of time.
 If full payment is not received before the first class of each session, a payment plan can be arranged.